-Mr Warren John Staude - Non-Executive Director - Appointed on 31 January 2012
+Mr Warren John Staude - Non-Executive Director - Resigned 3 October 2012

 Mr Warren Staude is a graduate of the University of Sydney (B.Sc., geology), Macquarie University (M.Sc., mineral economics) and holds a Graduate Diploma from the Securities Institute of Australia.
 He is currently the representative of the Financial Services Institute of Australia (Finsia) on the Joint Ore Reserves Committee and brings to the Company a wealth of experience in the Australian financial markets.